Matherunner/hldoc/source/weapons.rst

 Weapons
 =======

+Half-Life is a shining example of having an already stellar gameplay elevated by well designed weapons, not just from a casual gamer's point of view, but also that of a speedrunner.
+In this article, we will attempt to describe the physics of all the weapons in Half-Life that may be relevant to speedrunning.
+The physics of the various weapons are varied and interesting, with complexities ranging from those requiring only the simplest of descriptions to those demanding a level of research rivalling the player movement physics.

 ..
 TODO: satchels etc ignore the player, but after a save/load they no longer ignore the player
 ..
 TODO: but gauss probably doesn't ignore satchels, so possible to hit a grenade with gauss and reflect?